cheenle/ultron/README.md

 ## Requirements

-Before utilizing ULTRON, please ensure the following prerequisites are met:
+### PHP Version Requirements
 - Latest version of **PHP** installed
 - List of required **PHP modules** (specified at the end of the script)
 - Properly configured radio software for optimal performance

+### Python Version Requirements
+- Python 3.7 or higher
+- Network permissions for UDP communication
+- Terminal with ANSI color support (recommended)

-- Recommendations for optimal usage:
+### General Recommendations for Optimal Usage:
 - Disable the Tx watchdog
 - Configure the UDP server to target the program's IP location
 - Enable transmission of logged QSO ADIF data
 - Do not filter UDP data
 - Adjust firewall settings to facilitate data flow
+- For DXCC features: ensure `base.json` and `dxcc_config` files are properly configured

 ## 📋 Details